-Cathedrals, stately homes, stone circles—the South, made up of Hampshire, Dorset, and Wiltshire counties, holds all kinds of attractions, and not a few quiet pleasures.
-Two important cathedrals, Winchester and Salisbury (pronounced sawls-bree), are here, as are stately homes—Longleat, Stourhead, and Wilton House—and remarkable prehistoric sites, two
+Cathedrals, stately homes, stone circles—the South, made up of Hampshire, Dorset, and Wiltshire counties—contains a variety of notable attractions as well as several quieter pleasures.
+Two important cathedrals, Winchester and Salisbury (pronounced sawls-bree), are here, as are classic stately homes such as Longleat, Stourhead, and Wilton House—and remarkable prehistoric sites, two

 of which, Avebury and Stonehenge, are of world-class significance.

 These are just the tourist-brochure highlights.
 Anyone spending time in these parts should rent a bike or a car and set out to discover the back-road villages and larger market towns.
 Close to London, the green fields of Hampshire divide the cliffs and coves of the West Country from the sprawl of the suburbs.
 Even if you have a coastal destination in mind, hit the brakes—there's plenty to see.
 Originally a Roman town, historic Winchester was made capital of the ancient kingdom of Wessex in the 9th century by Alfred the Great, a pioneer in establishing the rule of law and considered to be the first king of a united England.
 The city is dominated by its imposing cathedral, the final resting place of notables ranging from Saxon kings to the son of William the Conqueror to Jane Austen.
 It’s a good base for visiting the villages associated with several of England's literary greats, for example Chawton, home to Jane Austen.